OpenAgentsInc/v2/docs/refactor-notes/20240816-chat-message-model-field-fix.md

 ## Problem Description

-The `saveChatMessage` function in the Convex backend expects a `model_id` field, but the `useChat` hook is sending a `model` field instead.
-This causes an ArgumentValidationError when trying to save chat messages.
+The `saveChatMessage` function in the Convex backend expects a `model_id` field, but the `useChat` hook was sending a `model` field instead.
+This caused an ArgumentValidationError when trying to save chat messages.

 Error message:
 ```